oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-add-a-printer/rule.md

 ---

-When you are connected to the SSW network, you may complete the following procedure.
+​​When you are connected to the SSW network, you may complete the following procedure.

 Go to **\\printer**
+ ​
 ![ Printers listed in Printer Server](printers.jpg)

 Double click on Printer to connect/add the printer.
 Follow prompt to finish adding printer (printer driver installation).